 The following figure shows the power mode state transitions available on the chip.
-Any reset will initially bring the MCU back to the normal RUN state.
-However, in order to minimize peak power consumption, the RUNM bits in the PMCTRL register can be reset to VLPR via Flash IFR settings, causing the SMC to begin transitioning the MCU into VLPR mode during the reset recovery sequence.
+Any reset always brings the MCU back to the normal RUN state.

 Figure 14-1.
 Power mode state diagram

 The following table defines triggers for the various state transitions shown in the previous figure.